codophobia/pycricbuzz/README.md

 # <b>Cricbuzz for Python</b>
 A Pythonic interface to cricbuzz, with options to get live scores, live commentary and scorecards.

+You can find detailed explaination here: <a href = "https://shivammitra.wordpress.com/2016/12/24/pycricbuzz-cricbuzz-api-for-python/">pycricbuzz wordpress</a>

 <b>Instalation</b>

 <code>